Eurovision claims Israel’s song entry 'political,' threatens disqualification

 EBU is claiming that Israel’s entry to the Eurovision Song Contest, “October Rain,” has “political lyrics” and could, therefore, be excluded from the singing competition.

-The song is set to be performed by Eden Golan, who won the Next Star competition in Israel (Kochav Haba), the local content that determines who represents Israel in Eurovision.
+The song is set to be performed by Eden Golan, who won the Next Star competition in Israel (Kochav Haba), the local contest that determines who represents Israel in Eurovision.

 EBU’s warning comes after repeated calls for a boycott and exclusion of Israel from the competition.
 EBU previously responded to those calls by saying that there were no grounds for excluding Israel.

 “The Eurovision Song Contest is a competition for public service broadcasters from across Europe and the Middle East.
-It is a competition for broadcasters – not governments – and the Israeli public broadcaster has participated in the Contest for 50 years,” the organization said in a statement in December in response to calls from The Association of Composers and Lyricists of Iceland (FTT) to boycott Eurovision unless Israel is excluded from it.
+It is a competition for broadcasters – not governments – and the Israeli public broadcaster has participated in the Contest for 50 years,” the organization said in a December statement in response to calls from the Association of Composers and Lyricists of Iceland (FTT) to boycott Eurovision if Israel is allowed to participate.

 “We are a member-led organisation.
 The governing bodies of the European Broadcasting Union (EBU) – headed by the Executive Board – represent the membership.
 These bodies have reviewed the participants list and agreed that the Israeli public broadcaster KAN meets all the competition rules and can participate in the Contest next year in Malmö, Sweden, alongside 36 other broadcasters,” the EBU added at the time.